Eugene Mallove: Biography

-Eugene Franklin Mallove was born on June 9, 1947, to Gladys (nee' Alexander) and Mitchell Mallove.
+Eugene Franklin Mallove was born on June 9, 1947, to Gladys (née' Alexander) and Mitchell Mallove.
 He grew up in Norwich, Connecticut and graduated from the Norwich Free Academy in 1965.
 From an early age, he showed great interest in science and especially astronomy.
 While in Boston, he met Joanne Smith, who was a student at Boston University.
 On September 9, 1970, Gene and Joanne married.
 They had two children, Kimberlyn, born in 1974, and Ethan, born in 1979.

 Eugene Mallove held a BS (1969) and MS degree (1970) in aeronautical and astronautical engineering from MIT and a ScD degree (1975) in environmental health sciences from Harvard University.
 He had worked for technology engineering firms such as Hughes Research Laboratories, the Analytic Science Corporation, and MIT's Lincoln Laboratory, and he consulted in research and development of new energies.

 In 1981, he and Gregory Matloff wrote a paper about using solar sails to reach Alpha Centauri, the nearest star to the Sun.
 They calculated that the trip would take several hundred years and that the ship would have to withstand accelerations of 60 g.
 They wrote several papers on that and other proposed methods of space travel, such as laser propulsion, the Bussard ramjet, and exotic fuels that could give very high power.

 Mallove taught science journalism at MIT and Boston University and was chief science writer at MIT's news office, a position he left as part of a dispute with the school over cold fusion.
 Mallove resigned from MIT in 1991 because he said MIT was hiding cold fusion data, partly to protect funding for and reputation of traditional fusion research.

-He was a science writer and broadcaster with the Voice of America radio service and author of three science books: The Quickening Universe: Cosmic Evolution and Human Destiny (1987, St. Martin’s Press), The Starflight Handbook: A Pioneer’s Guide to Interstellar Travel (1989, John Wiley & Sons, with co-author Gregory Matloff), and Fire from Ice: Searching for the Truth Behind the Cold Fusion Furor (1991, John Wiley & Sons).
+He was a science writer and broadcaster with the Voice of America radio service and author of three science books: The Quickening Universe: Cosmic Evolution and Human Destiny (1987, St. Martin's Press), The Starflight Handbook: A Pioneer’s Guide to Interstellar Travel (1989, John Wiley & Sons, with co-author Gregory Matloff), and Fire from Ice: Searching for the Truth Behind the Cold Fusion Furor (1991, John Wiley & Sons).
 He also published articles for numerous magazines and newspapers.